 Gender equality is strongly supported through mentoring, sponsorship and development opportunities.
 There are also an increasing number of professional women’s networks across the company, providing a platform to share experiences.
-Importantly, we have concrete corporate goals with clear timelines to increase the proportion of women in senior positions.
+Importantly, we have concrete goals to increase the proportion of women in senior positions.
 Today women represent 49% of the total workforce at Roche.
-In management 42.1% are women.
+In management 43.6% are women.

 “By ensuring that we include people with various backgrounds, experiences, skills and perspectives, we can innovate, thrive and contribute to a successful future.
 Gender equality is an important part of our inclusive approach and ultimately means we all have the same chance to succeed.
 I am proud of the countless opportunities women have at Roche today, and our vision to unlock the potential of all our people,” says Cris Wilbur, Head of Human Resources at Roche.

 Fuelling that ambition are global goals, programmes and governance as well as local action plans in more than 70 countries around the world.